A Praise for Defensive Programming: Leveraging Uncertainty for Effective Malware Mitigation: Introduction

+We evaluate the impact of uncertainty and unpredictability on actual malware samples compared to benign software and discuss the reasons why the samples fail to address the unexpected execution effects. \chame's strategy increases the cost of attacks, as writing malware using defensive programming requires additional programming efforts and time.

-We evaluated \chame \cite{sun2017dose} with 100 samples of Linux malware and 113 common software from several categories.
-Our results show that at a threshold of 10\%, intrusive strategies thwart 62\% of malware, while non-intrusive strategies caused a failure rate of 68\%.
-At threshold 50\%, the percentage of adversely affected malware increased to 81\% and 76\% respectively.
-With a 10\% threshold, the perturbations also cause various levels of disruption (crash or hampered execution) to approximately 30\% of the analyzed benign software.
+In our evaluation of \chame~\cite{sun2017dose}, we manually inspected the execution and its effects of 100 samples of Linux malware and 113 common benign software from several categories.
+Our results show that at a perturbation threshold 10\% (i.e., a 10\% probability of perturbation for every system call that could be perturbed), intrusive perturbation strategies thwarted 62\% of malware, while non-intrusive strategies caused a failure rate of 68\%.
+At a perturbation threshold 50\%, the percentage of adversely affected malware increased to 81\% and 76\% respectively.
+With a 10\% perturbation threshold, the perturbations also cause various levels of disruption (crash or hampered execution) to approximately 30\% of the analyzed benign software.
 With a 50\% threshold, the percentage of software adversely affected raised to 50\%.
-We also found that I/O-bound software was three times more affected by uncertainty than CPU-bound software.
+We also found that I/O-bound software were three times more sensitive to perturbations than CPU-bound software.

-In this paper we introduced an optional dynamic, per-system call perturbation threshold.
-Our analysis show that the application of such personalized threshold caused 92\% of the malware to fail to accomplish their tasks, and impacted only 10\% of the benign software.
-Compared with a static threshold, this personalized threshold corresponded to an increase in 20\% more benign software unaffected by the perturbations and 24\% more malware crashed or hampered in the uncertain environment.
-We also analyzed on the crash logs from benign software undergoing non-intrusive perturbations, and found that it was actually software bugs that caused the crashes.
+Finally, we introduced an optional dynamic perturbation threshold to \chame.
+This threshold is computed so as to penalize more intensively software presenting known malicious behavior.
+Our analysis show that the application of such threshold caused 92\% of malware to fail and impacted only 10\% of benign software.
+Compared with a static threshold, this dynamic threshold improved in 20\% the number of benign software unaffected by the perturbations and caused 24\% more malware to crash or be hampered in the uncertain environment.
+We also analyzed the crash logs from benign software undergoing non-intrusive perturbations, and found that it was actually software bugs that caused the crashes.